New Tool to Detect Inhomogeneous Chiral Symmetry Breaking: Introduction

 \section{Introduction}

 Chiral Symmetry Breaking ($\chi$SB) is one of the most consequential phenomena associated with strong interactions.
-With massless quarks, the QCD Lagrangian is manifestly chirally symmetric, however the ground state breaks chiral symmetry.
+With massless quarks, the QCD Lagrangian is manifestly chirally symmetric, however the ground state breaks this symmetry.
 For two massless quark flavours, at high temperatures the system undergoes a second-order phase transition to the symmetric phase, which becomes a cross-over at finite quark masses \cite{Borsanyi:2010bp,Bazavov:2011nk}.
 What happens to chiral symmetry at large chemical potentials, however, is less clear.
 One possibility is that the system undergoes a transition to a phase where chiral symmetry is broken \textit{inhomogeneously}, that is, the order parameter is a periodic function of space.
 These phases have been seen in models of strong interactions \cite{Nickel:2009wj,Nakano:2004cd,Broniowski:2011ef,Buballa:2014tba}.
 If real, these phases might occur in a region of the phase diagram that is connected to the physics of neutron stars and neutron-star-mergers as well as with low-energy heavy-ion collisions.
 In fact, it has already been argued \cite{Pisarski:2021qof,Rennecke:2023xhc,Fukushima:2023tpv,Nussinov:2024erh} that moat regimes (a broader but correlated phenomenon to inhomogeneous phases, see also \cite{Fu:2019hdw,Haensch:2023sig}) would leave experimental signatures in scattering experiments.

 From a theoretical perspective, it is highly non-trivial to obtain solid information on the existence of inhomogeneous phases at large chemical potential.
 Lattice calculations of QCD are notoriously difficult if not prohibited in this region because of the sign problem \cite{Nagata:2021ugx}.
-Therefore, some attention has been paid to simpler (and partly lower-dimensional) models, such as Gross-Neveu (GN) or Nambu-Jona-Lasinio (NJL) type models \cite{Buballa:2020nsi,Pannullo:2021edr,Pannullo:2022eqh,Winstel:2022jkk,Pannullo:2023one,Pannullo:2024hqj,Thies:2006ti,Ciccone_2022,Koenigstein:2021llr,Koenigstein:2023yzv,Pannullo:2023cat,Buballa:2018hux,Buballa:2020xaa,PannulloPhysRevD.110.076006,Thies:2024anc}, which are accessible to both, continuum and lattice methods.
-Although much has been learned from the models, in the end one needs to study the problem within QCD.
+Therefore, some attention has been paid to simpler (and partly lower-dimensional) models, such as Gross-Neveu or Nambu-Jona-Lasinio (NJL) type models \cite{Buballa:2020nsi,Pannullo:2021edr,Pannullo:2022eqh,Winstel:2022jkk,Pannullo:2023one,Pannullo:2024hqj,Thies:2006ti,Ciccone_2022,Koenigstein:2021llr,Koenigstein:2023yzv,Pannullo:2023cat,Buballa:2018hux,Buballa:2020xaa,PannulloPhysRevD.110.076006,Thies:2024anc}, which are accessible to both, continuum and lattice methods.